BHashemi2021/Movies-ETL/README.md

 By a member of the Amazing Prime team, we have been tasked with creating the dataset for the hacketon.
 There are two data sources.
 A scraping Wikipedia from movies released since 1990 and rating data from Movie Land's website, Kaggle.

-Using Python language through Jupyter Notebook, we will extract data from both Wikipedia and Kaggle files, clean and then combine them, and finally save them into a SQL database (Figure 1) so that the hackathon participants have a nice, clean dataset to use.
+Using Python language through Jupyter Notebook, we will extract data from both Wikipedia and Kaggle files, clean and then combine them, and finally save them into a SQL database to be later stored in the cloud (Figure 1) so that the hackathon participants have a nice, clean dataset to use.

 ##### Figure 1: The long shot of the process